SpM-lab/SpM/README.md

 Then, the source codes are downloaded in the directory ``spm.src``.

-### Directories

-The structure of the directroies  in ` spm.src` is given as follows:

-- c++

-  Source codes for SpM are located.

-- cmake

-  Files related to cmake are located.

-- docs

-  Files related to the document are located.

-- samples

-  Sample files for SpM are located.

-- test

-  Test files for SpM are located.

-- thirdparty

-  CPPLAPACK libraries are located.

 ### Using Cmake

 Build with cmake command is done in a separate directory, e.g. ``spm.build``.